therezacuet/Solution/README.md

              Reboot, wait 15 seconds after everything is loaded and in terminal

              sudo modprobe btusb
-             See if you have better results
+             See if you have better result

+ 3. Run apps on a hardware device Linux
+    Solution: The following example shows how to install the Android adb tools package.

+              apt-get install adb